efloresm99/news-aggregator/README.md

 # News Aggregator RESTful API
 A RESTful API that allows you to search news from the New York Times and The Guardian APIs.

+This project was developed in 2022 as an excercise, I found the source code in an old account and I share it here as well.

 ## Get started
 This app is a RESTful API that.
 It was developed using NestJs Framework and both diaries APIs as Data sources.